vadimgierko/issue-tracker/public/content/pages/About.md

-Track, manage, filter, sort & rank issues in particular dev projects & have an overwiew of all issues regardless of the project in 1 table.
+Track, manage, filter, sort & rank issues in particular dev projects & have an overview of all issues regardless of the project in 1 table.

 *NOTE: this app is still under development.
 New features can be implemented every day.
 But you can use it from now!
 If I will see new users, I will inform them about updates via the app.*